Type System

 Custom types

-Structs and enums are declared with the struct and enum keywords.
+Structs are declared with the type keyword; enums with enum.
 Struct fields are immutable by default; use var for mutable fields.

 Structs and enums